 Details can be found in the "Assignments" document posted on e-class.
 Rubrics will be provided for essays; marking grids will be posted for most other assignments.
-All essays are to be double spaced, font size 12, page numbered, include a title paper as well as student name.
+All essays are to be double spaced, font size 12, page numbered include a title page (not included in page count) as well as student name.
 Please note that as an advanced level course, expectations for scholarly writing are upheld; students are strongly advised to have all written submissions thoroughly proofread.